Keanu Reeves: In the media

 In a 2005 article for Time magazine, Lev Grossman called Reeves "Hollywood's ultimate introvert".
 He has been described as a workaholic, charming and "excruciatingly shy".
 During the production of Constantine, director Francis Lawrence commented on his personality, calling him "hardworking" and "generous".
 His co-star Shia LaBeouf said, "I've worked with him for a year and a couple of months, but I don't really know him that much".
-Erwin Stoff of 3 Arts Entertainment has been Reeves's agent and manager since he was 16, and produced many of his films.
-Stoff said that Reeves "is a really private person" and keeps his distance from other people.
+Erwin Stoff of 3 Arts Entertainment has served as Reeves's agent and manager since he was 16, and produced many of his films.
+Stoff said Reeves "is a really private person" and keeps his distance from other people.
+In 2023, Reeves's frequent collaborator Laurence Fishburne remarked on him, "He's kinder, yeah.
+He's much kinder than people say he is.
+He's a very gentle, highly intelligent man.
+Really thoughtful and gifted and incredibly patient.
+Yeah, he has a lot of grace, Keanu."
+Aziz Ansari, who directed and starred with Reeves in Good Fortune, joked that he "actually is an angel", and that "he's been pretending to be human for all these other roles."
+In a 2024 interview with People magazine, Hiroyuki Sanada said, "He [is] so humble, very kind to others but very hard on himself". [...]
+He's always trying to do his best: aim higher, move forward".

 In 2010, an image of Reeves became an internet meme after photographs of him were published, sitting on a park bench with a sad facial expression.
 The images were posted on the 4chan discussion board and were soon distributed via several blogs and media outlets, leading to the "Sad Keanu" meme being spread on the internet.
 An unofficial holiday was created when a Facebook fan page declared June 15 as "Cheer-up Keanu Day".
 He would later downplay the photo, saying, "Man, I was eating a sandwich.
 I was thinking—I had some stuff going on.
 I was hungry."

+Reeves's casual persona and ability to establish rapport have been observed by the public, leading him to be dubbed the "Internet's boyfriend".
+In 2019, Vox named Reeves's unorthodox filmography and ability to appeal to nerd culture as the primary reasons for his internet popularity.
+The Guardian noted that he holds a reputation as "one of the nicest, humblest guys on the Hollywood A-list", and the BBC wrote that he is known for his "gentle, mild-mannered persona", and is often described as "the nicest man in Hollywood."
+Time dubbed Reeves as the "master of the fan encounter", and Snopes observed that he is "so beloved that he's a cultural fixture".